gouravkhator/stran/server/README.md

 * [ ] Connection with IPFS:
     - [x] IPFS basic connection and some basic required services.
 * [ ] Connection with Smart Contracts:
+    - [ ] Implement CRUD operations of user details via smart contract.
-    - [ ] Save cid to the smart contract.
+    - [ ] Save ipfs cid to the smart contract.
     - [ ] Caller and callee information to save and retrieve from smart contract.
 * [ ] Either migrate to golang server code, or use wasm and docker to automate the CI/CD, to run ipfs daemon, before starting the nodejs server.
 * [ ] Postman Todos: